 Many thru-hikers choose this method to help reduce stress on their bodies and enjoy their surroundings more.
 It also allows for a unique approach to traveling on the trail that being saddled with a backpack won’t which is at speed and light-footed.

-Key Things to Understand Before Slackpacking
+Key Logistics to Iron Out Before Slackpacking

 Know Your Host – Person Taking Your Gear